michaelmangelsdorf/Sonne8/README.md

 ## Address space

 The address space of this CPU is unusual.
 Eight bits give you 256 address places.
-The first 128 places form a region, which can be switched to point to another memory segment ("bank switching").
+The first 128 places form a segment, which can be switched to point to another memory segment ("bank switching").
 The next 64 places after that are fixed (for global variables).
-The remaining 64 places form a region again, which can be switched out to point to another memory segment (for local variables).
+The remaining 64 places form a segment again, which can be switched out to point to another memory segment (for local variables).

-### Global and Local regions
+### Global segment

 Addresses 128-135 are referred to as G0-G7 (G for global) in the assembler mnemonic for register-memory transfer instructions.

+### Local segment

 Addresses 192-199 are referred to as L0-L7 (L for local) in the assembler mnemonic for register-memory transfer instructions.

-### Leave and Enter
+#### Leave and Enter

 The LEAVE signal increments the local address prefix.
 This causes the final 64-bytes ("local" segment) of the address space to point to the previous stack frame.
 The ENTER signal decrements the local address prefix, causing a new stack frame to appear in the "local" segment.